 Over the years, I’ve often had to change the way I started measuring.
 I started out as an introvert with five friends.
 Then they went to college and moved away.
 Growth was learning how to make more friends and having an easier time getting invited to activities.
 Now I’m in my forties.
 My friends have children and lives and less disposable time.
 When I see them, it about finding how to reconnect faster and start talking about the important part of our lives sooner and sometimes that’s not easy.
 That’s why I’ve been studying so much of Brene Brown’s research.

 In my career, my initial measurement was more.
 If I made more money and enjoyed my work more than I did 5 years ago, then I was growing.
 But then I realized that what I enjoyed more than work is time with my family.
 So growth for me now in the area of finance is Easier.
 How do I make what I’m making now working half my hours or a quarter my hours?
 So for a decade I’ve been slowly transitioning from the E-Quadrant (Employment) to the I-Quadrant (Investment).
-So now, growth is measured by working less for the same income level and not more.
+For me, growth is measured by working less for the same income level and not more.

 From Measurement to Results